qqrs/qqrs.github.com/source/_posts/2016-05-22-writing-a-bittorrent-client.markdown

 categories: code
 ---

+This post is a short overview of what is required for a minimal, download-only BitTorrent implementation.

-I wrote [a BitTorrent client](https://github.com/qqrs/qqtorrent) as an excuse to practice concurrent networking concepts.
+Earlier this year, I wrote [a BitTorrent client](https://github.com/qqrs/qqtorrent) as an excuse to practice concurrency and networking concepts.
+But the resources and documentation I found while researching the protocol felt scattered, so I'm distilling my understanding here as a starting point for others.
-However, when I started, I found that I had to do much more reading than I expected to understand the BitTorrent protocol and to decide whether the scope was appropriate for a spare time project.

-As a result, this post is a short overview of a minimal BitTorrent download implementation.

-I hope it will be useful to other programmers seeking an answer to the question: "Do I actually want to write a BitTorrent client?"

 ## 1. Parse the `.torrent` metainfo file
 The `.torrent` file contains information about the torrent tracker and the files to be downloaded.